formkit/docs-content/getting-started/your-first-form.md

 ### Setting an initial value

 Sometimes you want to add an initial value to an input, such as providing a sensible starting place, or populating pre-saved data from a database.
+We do this with the `value` prop.

-If we look at an example case about a vitality bar in a character creation form for a game, we could use the `range` input with a predefined value when the users first opens the form, to make that work we can use the `value` prop to add the first initial value to the input:
+Let's start building an example that we can add to for this guide.
+Imagining we are building a "character creation form" for a game.
+Let's assign our character a strength rating.
+We could use the `range` input with a predefined value of `5` when the users first opens the form:

 <example
   name="Adding label and help texts"